Do air-conditioned homes sell for more?

 Could air-con boost your property's value?

-Recent research suggests it might.
-Estate agent Benham and Reeves estimates that installing air conditioning can typically add around 2.5% to a home’s value.
+However, research from estate agent Benham and Reeves estimates that installing air-con can typically add around 2.5% to a home’s value

-When looking specifically at homes in Cambridge, they found that those with air conditioning sold 10 days faster than those without (20 vs 30 days).
-This is unsurprising, as they found that 65% of buyers prefer the feature.
+Research by estate agent Redmayne Arnold and Harris found that homes with air-con also sold faster.
+When looking specifically at homes in Cambridge, those with air-con sold 10 days faster than those without (20 vs 30 days).
+This is unsurprising, as 65% of buyers prefer air-con, according to their research.

 How much does it cost to install?

-Benham and Reeves estimates the typical cost of installation to be £3,000.
+Benham and Reeves estimates the typical cost of installing a wall-mounted air-con unit in a single room to be £1,900.

 If you want to find out the price of installing air conditioning in your home, get a quote from a Which?
 Trusted Trader near you.
 It's best practice to get at least three quotes.